Quick Answer

-This is the definitive guide to tick control for Ontario homeowners: tick species, lifecycle, Lyme disease risk, where ticks hide in your yard, prevention strategies, and when to call a professional.
-For city-specific information, visit our Tick Control hub page.
+Ticks are active in Toronto and across the GTA on any day above 4°C, with a nymph peak in May–June and an adult peak in September–October — so the 2026 plan starts in spring, not midsummer.
+This guide covers tick species, lifecycle, Lyme disease risk, where ticks hide in your yard, prevention strategies, and when to call a professional.
+For city-specific information, visit our Tick Control hub page or our Toronto tick spray service.

 Tick Species in Ontario: What You're Dealing With